 LIVING SPRINGS is an interactive documentary.
 What does that mean?
-Just like a traditional documentary, there is video, and LOTs of it.
-In fact, if you viewed every video, it would be almost twice the length of a feature length film.
+Just like a traditional documentary, there is video and a lot of it.
+In fact, if you viewed every video, it would be almost twice the length of a feature-length film.
 But, instead of being presented as one long film, with one single story, there will be several dozen videos that tell the story of the Springs from many different perspectives.

 Because it lives on the web, LIVING SPRINGS will be available 24-7, around the globe, to any person with an internet connection.
 Locally, we are already working with teachers to build the project into the science and humanities curriculum throughout central Texas.
 Finally, a high-resolution version of the project will be installed as part of a permanent exhibit at the Barton Springs Education Center where over 100,000 visitors come each year.

 Karen Kocher is an Austin-based media producer who works in film and video and multimedia.
 For the past 10 years, she has been creating media work for digital platforms and studying the ways that the digital technology is expanding the documentary genre.